-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except as explained in note 2.5, which addresses changes in accounting policies.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements, which addresses changes in accounting policies.

 3.1 Basis of consolidation

 (i) Subsidiaries

 Subsidiaries are entities controlled by the Group.
 The Group controls an entity, when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 The accounting policies of subsidiaries have been changed when necessary to align them with the policies adopted by the Group.